 The first app that proves ideal for livening up lessons, and made especially for teachers, is the one called Nearpod.
 This application allows teachers to present multimedia lessons that students can upload to their mobile devices.
 The Nearpod app is completely free and offers different layouts, which make it suitable for various teaching activities.

-3 – Attendance
+2 – Attendance

 The third app that proves effective for teachers, who have an Android device, is the one called Attendance.
-Teachers can use it to draw up a list of attendance in their various classes, and to help them keep track of the studies and classwork of each individual student.
+Teachers can use it to draw up a list of attendance in their various classes and to help them keep track of the studies and classwork of each individual student.
 This app also allows a photo to be added to each name so that the teacher can better verify and follow the necessary information.

 Attendance (Google Play)

-6 – AnswerGarden
+4 – AnswerGarden

-With this free tool, teachers can ask their students a question which can be answered with a single word or short phrase.
+With this free tool, teachers can ask their students a question that can be answered with a single word or short phrase.
 Responses are received through a web link, QR code, or AnswerGarden’s iOS app, and begin to populate on a display screen in a word cloud.
 The words that are submitted most often will appear as the largest in the cloud.
 This is a very handy tool to use for brainstorming activities with a group in the classroom.

-8 – Slido
+5 – Slido

 With Slido, students can submit questions through a regular web browser using a unique event code.
-Questions which appear on the presenter’s screen can be upvoted by other participants, moving the most popular questions to the top.
+Questions that appear on the presenter’s screen can be upvoted by other participants, moving the most popular questions to the top.
 Once a question has been answered, the presenter or teacher can remove it from the queue.
 Slido also offers audiences polling with multiple-choice and word cloud options.

-Book publishing’s apps
+Book publishing apps

 This site helps teachers create photo books with text that use templates for a variety of book types: cookbooks, children’s books, portfolios, memoirs, magazines, and more.
 Books can be kept in digital form or purchased as a paperback, a hardcover, a magazine, or an e-book.
 Printed books are not cheap; save this for something special.

-10 – Book Creator
+7 – Book Creator

 This flexible tool allows students of any age to create e-books.
 These books can contain photos, text, audio and video files, and even hand-drawn images, which are embedded in content like Google Maps or Flipgrid grids.
 Finished books can be shared through a link, downloaded as an EPUB, or even sold through iBooks and Google Play.
 Teachers can create classroom libraries, and the site has tons of resources and ideas for classroom use.

-11 – Lulu
+8 – Lulu

 For student writers who want to publish their works, print-on-demand sites like Lulu are growing in popularity.
 By using this tool, authors upload manuscripts, which they can sell in print or as e-books through markets like Amazon.
 Authors are not charged a fee to publish, but when a book sells, Lulu earns back the cost of production plus a percentage of the profit, with the author keeping the rest.

-13 – WriteReader
+9 – WriteReader

 This is a great book-making tool for emerging writers.
-As students type in text, WriteReader will say either the name of the letter or the sound it makes, allowing students to get auditory confirmation that they are choosing the right letters.
+As students type in a text, WriteReader will say either the name of the letter or the sound it makes, allowing students to get auditory confirmation that they are choosing the right letters.
 To enhance their books, students can add images or voice recordings.
-Teachers are able to include adult-written text below each student’s writing task.
+Teachers are able to include the adult-written text below each student’s writing task.
 Finished books can be printed or downloaded as PDFs.

-Classroom management’s apps
+Classroom management apps

-15 – Bouncy Balls
+13 – Bouncy Balls

 This fun web-based tool helps to keep noise at a reasonable level in the classroom.
 Teachers can open the website and set it up for students to view.
 When the classroom is quiet, the balls stay settled at the bottom of the screen, but when the noise in class starts to rise, the balls get more active, giving everyone in the room a visual cue about how noisy they’re getting in class.